pecs2018/pecs2018.github.io/program.md

 ## Estuaries (exchange)

-8:30 Burchard	Hans	IOW	Bulk quantications of estuarine mixing
+8:30 Burchard	Hans *(IOW)* Bulk quantications of estuarine mixing

-8:45 Ross	Lauren	U Maine	Subtidal flows driven by tidal asymmetries and modulated by sharp bathymetric features at the mouth of a macrotidal estuary
+8:45 Ross	Lauren *(U Maine)* Subtidal flows driven by tidal asymmetries and modulated by sharp bathymetric features at the mouth of a macrotidal estuary

-9:00 Lorenz	Marvin	IOW	Variability of the exchange flow of the Persian Gulf
+9:00 Lorenz	Marvin *(IOW)* Variability of the exchange flow of the Persian Gulf

-9:15 Chambers	Rachel	U Maine	Lateral Variability of Subtidal Flow at the Mouth of a Macrotidal Estuary
+9:15 Chambers	Rachel *(U Maine)* Lateral Variability of Subtidal Flow at the Mouth of a Macrotidal Estuary

-9:30 Brasseale	Elizabeth	UW	Estuarine exchange flow beyond the estuarine channel in an idealized model
+9:30 Brasseale Elizabeth *(UW)* Estuarine exchange flow beyond the estuarine channel in an idealized model

 ***9:45	Coffee + posters  (5 min of intro from session moderator)***

-## Estuaries (fjords, etc)
+## Estuaries (fjords)

-11:00		MacCready	Parker	UW	How to make a simple model of a fjord
+11:00		MacCready	Parker *(Univ.
+Washington)* How to make a simple model of a fjord

-11:15		Wang	Chuning	Rutgers	Modeling Buoyancy Driven Circulation in an Idealized Fjord with ROMS
+11:15		Wang	Chuning *(Rutgers Univ.)* Modeling Buoyancy Driven Circulation in an Idealized Fjord with ROMS

-11:30		Garnier	Soizic	Strathclyde	Optimal-detail circulation models for fjords and sea lochs: an application to the Puget Sound
+11:30		Garnier	Soizic	*(Strathclyde)*	Optimal-detail circulation models for fjords and sea lochs: an application to the Puget Sound

-11:45		O'Donnell	Jim	Uconn	Vernal Cooling in a Large Estuary
+11:45		O'Donnell	Jim	*(Univ.
+Conn.)*	Vernal Cooling in a Large Estuary

-12:00		Thyng	Kristen	TAMU	Freshwater inflow to Galveston Bay due to Hurricane Harvey
+12:00		Thyng	Kristen *(Texas A&M Univ.)* Freshwater inflow to Galveston Bay due to Hurricane Harvey

 ***12:15	lunch***

-## Estuaries (lateral, etc)
+## Estuaries (lateral circulation)

 13:45		Kranenburg	Wouter	WHOI	The influence of high curvature bends on flow and salinity structure in a narrow, intermittently stratified estuary